Word and Image

 “Sir,” the woman said, “you have nothing to draw with and the well is deep.
 Where can you get this living water?”

-Jesus not only invited the woman to see her own desire plainly, he pointed her beyond the metaphor, inviting her into the real and unplumbed hospitality of the one who satisfies.
+Jesus not only invited the woman to see her own desire plainly, he pointed her beyond the metaphor, inviting her into the real and unplumbed hospitality of the one who came near and offered more than water.
 “Everyone who drinks this water will be thirsty again,” he said, “but whoever drinks the water I give him will never thirst.
 Indeed, the water I give him will become in him a spring of water welling up to eternal life.”

 Jill Carattini is managing editor of A Slice of Infinity at Ravi Zacharias International Ministries in Atlanta, Georgia.